 A woman alleged to have been in possession of terrorist material also attended the hearing at Westminster Magistrates’ Court in London.

-One of the suspects lives in Stratford, east London, where the Olympics is being held, but Scotland Yard has said none of the alleged offences was linked to the Games.
+One of the suspects lives in Stratford, east London, where the Olympics is being held, but Scotland Yard has said none of the alleged offences was linked to

 Richard Dart, who was brought up in Weymouth and now lives in Ealing, appeared in a BBC Three documentary after converting to Islam.